monsieurluge/qmk_firmware/keyboards/crkbd/keymaps/monsieurluge/readme.md

 Design goals:

- - colemak dhm base layout
  - increase the accessibility to the main coding symbols
- - reduce the pain to write uppercase letters by moving the shift key to the thumb cluster
+ - reduce the pain to write uppercase letters by moving the shift key to the thumb cluster (temporarily not the case)

 # Temporary layers